Covid-19 travel restrictions state by state - KRDO

 Texas

-UPDATE: As of February 23, there were no statewide travel restrictions in Texas.
-However, many areas of the state are still coping with power outages and water supply problems since a recent crippling winter storm.
+As of March 1, there were no statewide travel restrictions in Texas.
+However, some areas of the state are still coping with the aftermath of a recent crippling winter storm.
 If you do go, the state urges people to wear a mask, saying “an itty-bitty piece of cloth goes a long way towards keeping yourself and others healthy.”
 Check here for updates.

 Utah

-Note: UPDATE: Visitors to Alaska are no longer required to have a negative result from a Covid-19 test to enter, though voluntary testing is still recommended.
-Gov. Mike Dunleavy said the state’s emergency Covid-19 declaration has been allowed to expire, according to a news release from the governor’s office.
-As of March 1, the state’s official Safe Travels site did not reflect the announced change.
-UPDATE: Pitkin County, Colorado (which includes ski resort Aspen/Snowmass), requires overnight visitors to complete a health affidavit and provide a negative Covid-19 test taken within 72 hours before your arrival or face a mandatory 14-day quarantine.
-This will remain in effect until at least April 30.